 The University of Texas Libraries and the School of Architecture celebrated Blake's long life and accomplishments and stewardship in a memorial gathering held in the Battle Hall Reading Room of the Architecture & Planning Library on Saturday, April 28, 2012.
 View a recording of the service.

 To learn more about Blake's life and legacy, please see:

 - Biography of Blake Alexander, from his archival finding aid

 Blake Alexander Architectural Library Endowment

-"Blake Alexander lived a productive life as a scholar’s scholar, and he left us with an enduring legacy," says University of Texas Libraries’ director Dr. Fred Heath.
+"Blake Alexander lived a productive life as a scholar’s scholar, and he left us with an enduring legacy," stated University of Texas Libraries’ director Dr. Fred Heath.
 "The Alexander endowment will permanently enrich a great library’s contribution to teaching and learning on behalf of every student and faculty member it serves.”